AFLplusplus/AFLplusplus/docs/INSTALL.md

 ```

 `afl-gcc` will fail unless you have GCC installed, but that is using outdated
+instrumentation anyway. `afl-clang` might fail too depending on your PATH
+setup.
+But you don't want neither, you want `afl-clang-fast` anyway :)
-instrumentation anyway.
-You don't want that.
-Note that `afl-clang-lto`,
-`afl-gcc-fast` and `qemu_mode` are not working on MacOS.
+Note that `afl-clang-lto`, `afl-gcc-fast` and `qemu_mode` are not working on
+MacOS.

 The crash reporting daemon that comes by default with MacOS X will cause
 problems with fuzzing.
 You need to turn it off: